dtcenter/ufs-case-studies/docs/source/tc_radial_time_RMW.rst

     psminlat= tclat
     psminlon= tclon*(-1)+360

-    ; Use wgrib2 to convert all the GFSPRS* outputs to netcdf format, and read in all the nc files ncfili=systemfunc("ls GFSv16beta/GFSPRS.GrbF*.nc")
+    ; Use wgrib2 to convert all the GFSPRS* outputs to NetCDF (nc) format, and read in all the nc files ncfili=systemfunc("ls GFSv16beta/GFSPRS.GrbF*.nc")
     ncfiles=addfiles(ncfili,"r")